 Financial assets are written off when there is no reasonable expectation of recovery.
-The Company assesses that there is no reasonable expectation of recovery when the security relating to the loan has been sold and there are remaining amounts outstanding, the borrower has filed for bankruptcy and the trustee has indicated that no additional funds will be paid.
+The Company assesses that there is no reasonable expectation of recovery when the security relating to the mortgage has been sold and there are remaining amounts outstanding, the borrower has filed for bankruptcy and the trustee has indicated that no additional funds will be paid.
 Where an asset has been written off but is still subject to enforcement activity, the asset is written off but remains on a list of delinquent accounts.
 Where information becomes available indicating the Company will receive funds, such amounts are recognized at their fair value.
-The contractual amount outstanding on financial assets which were written off during the year and continue to be subject to enforcement activity is nil (2021 - nil).